serra high school reopening plans

-We are working hard to finalize our school’s re-opening plans within the county’s Pandemic Recovery Framework.
+We will continue to update our school's schedule within the county’s Pandemic Recovery Framework.
 We have created this page so that our Serra community will have all of the information in one place for quick access.

-We are highlighting three distinct schedules that we will need to implement as we move to reopen our campus for learning in August.
+We have put together three distinct schedules that we are prepared to implement throughout the school year.
 We have identified a hybrid model, traditional school schedule and distance learning model.
-Please see the three schedules below, as well as a slideshow deck that we presented at our Town Hall meeting held on June 25 for parents.
+These three schedules are displayed below, as well as a slideshow deck that we presented at our Town Hall meeting held back in June.

-Please continue to read our weekly Wednesday communication, which will keep us all abreast of the many things we are planning and preparing with regard to academics, student life, athletics, faith and re-opening preparations for August 17, 2020.
+Please continue to read our school communications (right banner), which will keep us all abreast of the many things we are planning and preparing with regard to academics, student life, athletics, and faith.

 Thank you for your patience and understanding as we work to prepare the safest learning models within the framework we are given from our governing agencies.
 Please contact us with any questions or concerns you may have as we enter this new phase.

 Barry Thornton, Ed.D., President

 Distance Learning Schedule

 Serra’s Distance Learning model has every class meeting twice a week through Zoom online at a specified time.
 Students are required to log in at the start of class time, and teachers will take attendance.
 Classes meet virtually on an A-day, B-day (Monday, Tuesday) with Wednesday as a "flex day" for counselor meetings, office hours, homework and student activities.
 Thursday and Friday are another A-day, B-day sequence.